flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 - **SMBus**: Also referred to as I²C, it's a serial interface that connects these components:
   - **System Management Controller** or 'SMC': Manages multiple services, such as power, temperature and fan control.
 It's actually a PIC16LC microcontroller.
   - **System Temperature Monitor** or 'STM': A digital thermometer (ADM1032) used by the SMC to detect overheating.
-  - A **256 B EEPROM**: A re-writable ROM that stores unique identifiers (serial number, region, ethernet MAC address, etc).
+  - A **256 B EEPROM**: A re-writable ROM that stores unique identifiers (serial number, region, Ethernet MAC address, etc).
   - **Video Encoder**: The encoder is primarily connected to the GPU but controlled through the SMBus.
 - **IDE Controller**: This is a standard protocol widely used on PCs to communicate with Hard drives, optical readers and so forth.
 A single wide ribbon cable is used to connect the motherboard with the DVD drive and the HDD.
 - **Low Pin Count** or 'LPC' bus: This is another interface borrowed from the PC, but instead of connecting the *good old* PC BIOS, it communicates with a Flash ROM, which in turn stores the equivalent of a BIOS.
 The Flash is 1 MiB large.